aflaisler/kaggle-avazu-ctr/docs/index.rst

-.. avazu-ctr-prediction documentation master file, created by sphinx-quickstart.
+.. avazu_ctr_prediction documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-avazu-ctr-prediction documentation!
+avazu_ctr_prediction documentation!
 ==============================================

 Contents: